enonic/old-xp-doc/doc/admin/contentstudio/layout-component.rst

 .. image:: images/layouts.jpg

 While editing a page, it may be difficult to select a layout to access its configuration.
-In this case,  the :ref:`components_view` can help to select the layout.
+In this case,  the :ref:`components_panel` can help to select the layout.
 Alternatively, a part within the layout can be selected and then that part's parent can be selected from the right-click context menu.
 Continue selecting the parent component until the layout is the selected component.